CSALS/Sorting-Visualizer/README.md

 - Update with sorted array after visualization
 - Generalize disableSort,resetSort functions
 - Implement heap sort
+- Stop the algorithm when reset button is pressed
 - Huge thanks to [Clément Mihailescu](https://github.com/clementmihailescu) for this project idea.

 ##